myDRR and allows you to edit your data directly in myDBR. myDBR offers different kind of data editing:

-Editing a row works similarily to new row creation.
-Only difference being that we will pass the ID for the edited row to the linked report and instead of doing an insert, we will do an update.
+Editing a row works similarly to new row creation.
+The only difference is that we will pass the ID for the edited row to the linked report and instead of doing an insert, we will do an update.

 select 'dbr.report', 'sp_DBR_Film_upd', '[Edit]', 'popup', 'inFilm_id=film_id', 'inTitle<=Title', 'inDescription<=Description', 'inRelease_year<=Year', 'inCategory_id<=category_id', 'inDirector<=Director', 'inDirector_id<=director_id'; select f.title as 'Title', f.description as 'Description', f.release_year as 'Year', c.name as 'Category', d.Name as 'Director', 'Edit', 'Del', f.film_id, f.category_id, f.director_id from mydata.film f join mydata.category c on c.category_id = f.category_id join mydata.directors d on f.director_id = d.director_id order by f.film_id;

-When user clicks on the 'Edit' link, the values are passed into the popup and user can change them:
+When the user clicks on the 'Edit' link, the values are passed into the popup and the user can change them:

 The code for the sp_DBR_Film_upd looks like this:

-Having both director name and id as parameter is due to the fact that the dialog used autocomplete value to fetch the id when user enters director's name.
+Having both director name and id as a parameter is due to the fact that the dialog used autocomplete value to fetch the id when the user enters the director's name.

-As an example we'll create a basic delete functionality where the user selects the row to be deleted and myDBR will ask for confirmation about the delete, deletes the row from database and when finished removes the deleted row from the report.
+As an example, we'll create a basic delete functionality where the user selects the row to be deleted and myDBR will ask for confirmation about the delete, deletes the row from the database, and when finished, removes the deleted row from the report.
 All will be done using Ajax without the need to refresh the page.